kdmayer/kdmayer/README.md

 ### Hi there 👋

 - 🔭 I’m currently a PhD Student at Stanford University with Martin Fischer.
 You can find out more on my [webpage](https://kdmayer.github.io/).
-- 🌱 I’m currently learning about Geometric Deep Learning.
+- 🌱 I’m currently learning about geometric and generative deep learning.
 - ⚡ I'm combining computer vision and remote sensing to decarbonize the building sector.

 <!--